isaacchan1213/Korean-Quiz-Simulator/README.md

 # Korean Quiz Simulator

-Utalizes Google Text-to-Speech API to create a Korean Quiz simulator that reads to you the list of words, and tells you the definition after.
+Utalizes Google's Text-to-Speech API to create a Korean Quiz simulator that reads to you the list of words, and tells you the definition after.
 **This is all done via the terminal, so ensure you have a usable Python runner such as Anaconda to use libraries.**

 Below is a sample of vocab list you can use: